jundalisay/superb/content/en/research/constitutions/in/3rdscehd.md

  Date
 of enforcement yet to be notified.
 242APPENDIX-IV
-THE CONSTITUTION (ONE HUNDREDTH AMENDMENT)
+THE CONSTITUTION (ONE HUNDREDTH Amendment)
 ACT, 2015
 [28th May, 2015.]
 An Act further to amend the Constitution of India to give effect to the acquiring of territories by